-A hammertoe is a name given to contracted, curly toes that have the shape of a hammer.
+Hammertoe is the name given to a toe that is contracted or bent at the middle joint, which causes the toe to take the shape of a hammer.
 These deformities can become quite uncomfortable.
-A hammertoe generally develops in one or two locations on a toe.
-A “corn” or redness can be located at the toe joint closest to the body of the foot, or at the joint closest to the toenail.
+Those who experience this condition may see a “corn” or redness at the toe joint closest to the body of the foot or at the joint closest to the toenail.
 Sometimes the hammertoe that forms at the joint closest to the toenail is called a “mallet toe.”
-Hammertoe treatment at either location is similar.
 Frequently the affected toe can be excessively long compared to the adjacent toe.
+The treatment for a hammertoe or mallet toe is similar.

 Hammertoes are a painful deformity that can limit your ability to walk and wear certain shoes.
-Learn about hammertoes, causes, symptoms, and treatment options.
+Learn about hammertoes and their causes, symptoms, and treatment options.

 What are the indicators of hammertoes?